soulsource/BuddhaShader/README.md

 I doubt that this program is even big enough to fall under any copyright, but if it does, let's just say it's under zlib/libpng license.

 *NOTE*: This program includes a copy of glfw ( http://www.glfw.org/ ), which is under zlib/libpng license ( http://www.glfw.org/license.html ), and a copy of files generated using GLAD ( http://glad.dav1d.de ).
 It further links against libpng.
-None of these two are my work.
+None of these libraries are my work.